Djokovic and Murray favourites for U.S. Open semis

 Novak Djokovic, the dominant player for the past three seasons, will be making his sixth consecutive appearance in the semis, defending the title he won last year.

-Olympic champion Andy Murray is through to the last four for the third time in five years while Spain's David Ferrer is making his second semi-final appearance in New York.
+Olympic champion Andy Murray is through to the last four for the third time in five years while Span's David Ferrer is making his second semi-final appearance in New York.

 Only Czech Tomas Berdych, who upset Federer in the quarter-finals, is a newcomer to the U.S. Open semi-finals but he is no stranger to the big stage, having made the Wimbledon final two years ago.